azoth-lang/azoth.language.design/principles.md

 justifications for many design decisions.
 This section defines those, rather than repeating their definitions below.

+## All Code is Technical Debt

+As simple as possible but no simpler

+## Pit of Success

+### Good Defaults

+## Verifiably Correct

+## Empower Library Authors

+## Professional Development

+* Teams
+* Medium or Larger Projects
+* Long Lived Codebases

+## Learn the Lessons of History

+## Published APIs Require a Higher Standard

+## Guide but Trust

+Guide developers to good solutions, approaches and uses, but ultimately give them the power.

+## Compiler is Your Assistant

 ## Allow for Future Expansions

 Design things in restrictive ways that allow for those restrictions to be lifted in the future if it